 • In food processor, shred Gouda and Cheddar cheese.
 Add to pot, stir until thoroughly combined.

 • Add cooked macaroni to cheese mixture.
-Pour into a 13×9 dish.
+Pour into a 13×9 baking dish.

 • In same food processor bowl (no need to wash it after shredding the cheese), process 5 slices of bread to a fine crumb.
 Add melted butter.
 Sprinkle over macaroni.
 Top with crumbled bacon.